 In 2010, Hanli established her own trust – I Am Water Ocean Conservation.
 The trust aims to promote and progress ocean conservation through transformative ocean experiences.
 I Am Water endeavour to provide these ocean experiences in order to facilitate physical and emotional connections between humans and the ocean.
 Through their work, the foundation hopes to increase awareness of the importance of healthy oceans for healthy humans.

 I Am Water love working with underprivileged coastal communities to drive their three influencing values: experiences, awareness and advocacy.

-The Global Classroom is thrilled to welcome Hanli Prinsloo to our seventh classroom – Deep Breath – which takes place on World Breathing Day.
-Join us on April 11th 2021 at 16:30BST.
+The Global Classroom were thrilled to welcome Hanli Prinsloo to our seventh classroom – Deep Breath – which took place on World Breathing Day – April 11th 2021 – at 16:30BST.